-Practice Point 1.1.1: Patients with diabetes and chronic kidney disease (CKD) should be treated with a comprehensive strategy to reduce risks of kidney disease progression and cardiovascular disease (Figure 2).
+Practice Point 1.1.1: Patients with diabetes and chronic kidney disease (CKD) should be treated with a comprehensive strategy to reduce risks of kidney disease progression and cardiovascular disease (Figures 1 and 2).

-As kidney function deteriorates and reaches more advanced CKD severities, changes to types and doses of medications often need to be adjusted.
+As kidney function deteriorates and reaches lower GFR, changes to types and doses of medications often need to be adjusted.
 In addition, management of anemia, bone and mineral disorders, fluid and electrolyte disturbances, and eventually dialysis and transplantation become increasingly dominant.
-As other KDIGO guidelines cover these latter topics, they are not addressed in www.kidney-international.org chapter 1 the current guideline.
+As other KDIGO guidelines cover these latter topics, they are not addressed in the current guideline.
 However, to the extent possible, guidance is provided in relation to the selected topics, particularly diabetes monitoring, glycemia management, and RAS blockade, as well as lifestyle factors for all CKD severities.